Synthetixio/synthetix/docs/contracts/TokenFallbackCaller.md

 ### `callTokenFallbackIfNeeded`

 Checks if the target address is a smart contract, and attempts to call its ERC223 fallback function if it is.
-If this call fails, then it fails silently, which allows targets that are not ERC223-compliant to still be valid recipients.
+If this call fails, it fails without reverting the transaction, which allows targets that are not ERC223-compliant to still be valid recipients.

 ??? example "Details"
     **Signature**